nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 It has found great success in object recognition, speech recognition, image segmentation, machine translation, etc (see the [nature review paper][nature] in 2015).
-In this post I will summarize what I have learned from readings.
+In this post I will give a short overview of it.

-For the avid learner, a comprehensive list of deep learning resources can be found on [ChristosChristofidis' page][awesome].
+For the avid learner, a comprehensive list of deep learning resources can be found on the github page of [ChristosChristofidis][awesome].

 ## What it is